Runtime Analysis of Single- and Multi-Objective Evolutionary Algorithms for Chance Constrained Optimization Problems with Normally Distributed Random Variables: Chance Constrained Optimization Problems

-} $w(x) = \sum_{i=1}^m w(e_i) x_i$ as the weight of a solution $x$.
+We carry out our investigations where there are additional constraints.
+First, we consider the additional constraint $|x|_1 \geq k$, which requires that at least $k$ items are chosen in each feasible solution.
+Furthermore, we consider the formulation of the stochastic minimum spanning tree problem given in \cite{DBLP:journals/dam/IshiiSNN81}.
+Given an undirected connected weighted graph $G=(V,E)$, $n=|V|$ and $m=|E|$ with random weights $w(e_i)$, $e_i \in E$.
+The search space is $\{0,1\}^m$.
+For a search point $x \in \{0,1\}^m$, we have $w(x) = \sum_{i=1}^m w(e_i) x_i$ as the weight of a solution $x$.
 We investigate the problem given in Equation~\ref{chance-problem} and require for a solution $x$ to be feasible that $x$ encodes a connected graph.
 We do not require a solution to be a spanning tree in order to be feasible as removing an edge from a cycle in a connected graph automatically improves the solution quality and is being taken care of by the multi-objective algorithms we analyze in this paper.
 Note that the only difference compared to the previous setting involving the uniform constraint is the requirement that a feasible solution has to be a connected graph.